DalerAsrorov/DalerAsrorov.github.io/website/src/posts/showcase-componofy.md

 - View with personal playlists of the current user.
 - View with public playlists integrated with Spotify playlists search.
 - View with final collection of playlists (both public and/or personal) that contain selected tracks for the final steps.
 This view contains 2 subviews:
-  - Fullscreen dialog for creating a new playlist out of the selected collection of playlist tracks, Has an option to add playlist cover image.
+  - A fullscreen dialog for creating a new playlist out of the selected collection of playlist tracks, Has an option to add playlist cover image.
-  - Fullscreen dialog for adding the selected collection of tracks to the existing personal playlist.
+  - A fullscreen dialog for adding the selected collection of tracks to the existing personal playlist.
 Has an option to add playlist cover image.

 The UI flows that would accurately represent how the user can navigate between the application views mentioned above:
 <img src="../images/post-image-componofy-ui.png" />